 The History of Thornton

 Following the passing of the Local Government Act, 1894, Thornton Parish Council was formed in 1895.
 Initially the Parish Council had 5 Councillors but today it has 7.
-It meets every 2 months at Holy Family High School in Virgins Lane, Thornton.
+It meets the first Monday of each month at Holy Family High School in Virgins Lane, Thornton at 7:00 pm.

 The township of Thornton however has existed since at least the time when William the Conqueror invaded England.
 It was mentioned in the Doomsday Book in 1086 as ‘Torentun’, which is old English for ‘town of the thorn trees.
 Further mention was made of Thornton in 1337 when it was recorded as being in the forest of King Edward III together with other local towns.